nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 Things started to change with the introduction of more advanced scripting capabilities, beginning with [BIP16 (P2SH)](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki).
 With P2SH, the script component can be almost anything.
 A good example is [Peter Todd's bounties](https://bitcointalk.org/index.php?topic=293382.0) for finding cryptographic hash collisions.
 But a more typical use case for P2SH involves multisig wallets, where funds are controlled by more than one public key.

-P2SH-enabled multisig means that addresses are no longer predictable, because the order of the public keys included matters.
+Addresses of a P2SH-enabled multisig wallet are no longer predictable, because the order of the public keys included matters.
 For example, a 2-of-3 P2SH multisig address could be built 6 different ways, depending on how we order the 3 public keys.
-If we don't back up the redeemScript, which contains this order, we might not even know which addresses belong to us!
-All is not lost, since we can "try out" all permutations.
+If we don’t back up the redeemScript, which contains this multisig key order, we might not even know which addresses belong to us!
+All is not lost, since we can “try out” all permutations.
 But this brute-force approach is costly and non-scalable, as we shall see later on.

-Another development occured on the key component side of the address.
+Another development occurred on the key component side of the address.
 Some time after P2SH was created, Hierarchical Deterministic (HD) wallets arrived, later standardized in [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
 Prior to HD wallets, a wallet is simply a collection of random private keys.
 HD wallets create a key hierarchy so that the private keys belong to the same family, all generated from the same root called the master key.

 HD wallets also made addresses less predictable.
 For each address in a HD wallet, we need to know from which lineage that particular public key descended from the master key.
 This is called the BIP32 derivation path.
-Without knowing the derivation path, we would also not be able to tell which addresses on the blockchain belong to us.

 To sum up: the introduction of BIP16 and BIP32 meant that possession of the private keys no longer suffices.
-We also need the redeemScript (for BIP16) and the derivation path (for BIP32).
+We might also need the redeemScript (for BIP16) and the derivation paths (for BIP32) in order to fully “own” bitcoins.

 <h2>SegWit and Taproot</h2>